diginatu/nagome/docs/plugin.md

 ### Domain

 Basically, the message acts like pub-sub messaging.
-A message sent from a plugin resend to other plugins which is domain plugin itself or depend on it.
+A message sent from a plugin resend to other plugins which is domain plugin itself or subscribe it.
-"Depend" means that setting domain string in domain in the "plugin.yml".
+"Subscribe" means that the domain name in the message is set to "subscribe" in the "plugin.yml".

 #### Suffixed Domain